-(a) Single Membership.
-Individuals 18 years of age or older who presently own or have owned a Norfolk Terrier, or whose immediate family members own or have owned a Norfolk Terrier and have been elected to membership in accordance with these By-Laws.
+(h) Single Membership.
+Individuals 18 years of age or older who presently own or have owned a Norfolk Terrier, or whose immediate family members own or have owned a Norfolk Terrier and have been elected to membership in accordance with these ByLaws.
 They shall receive all Club mailings and newsletters.

 Section 2.
 Dues

 (n) Annual dues are payable on or before January 1 of each year in such amounts not to exceed $100.00 as recommended by the Board.
 No member may vote whose dues are not paid for the current year.
 The Treasurer shall send each member a statement of his/her dues for the ensuing year during the month of November.
 A second notice of indebtedness shall be sent by January 15 and must be paid by January 31.
 Unpaid dues shall result in loss of membership.

 (o) Dues for those persons elected to membership during the year shall be prorated.